snyx95/esx_eden_garage/README.md

 - Translated to English
 - Removed pay option from menu
 - Moved menus to bottom right
+- each garage uses 3 markers to work.
+I overlapped them to make one so that I could put them in small areas
 - Added garage points to all major apartment buildings in esx_properties
 - Added garage point to Mission Row PD for cops coming to work
 - Added Sandy Shores garage point

+# End my edits (original readme below)

 # esx_eden_garage
 Private garage based on ESX